Marcus Garrett: College career

 In his freshman season at Kansas, Garrett averaged 4.1 points, 3.4 rebounds and 1.1 assists in 19.2 minutes per game.
 He emerged as a defensive specialist for the Jayhawks but was deemed their "weak link" on the offensive end as he was not a good three-point shooter.
 On November 13, 2017, he shared Big 12 Conference Newcomer of the Week honors with Mohamed Bamba, after posting 10 points and 10 rebounds in a 92–56 win over Tennessee State.
 In his sophomore season, Garrett improved as a decision-maker, which helped him earn more playing time.
 He missed six games in February 2019 with a high ankle sprain.
 At the end of the season, Garrett was named to the Big 12 All-Defensive Team after averaging 7.3 points, 4.2 rebounds and 1.4 steals per game.
 On February 15, 2020, Garrett scored a career-high 24 points with six three-pointers, five rebounds, seven assists and four steals in an 87–70 win over Oklahoma.
 As a junior, he averaged 9.2 points, 4.6 assists, 4.5 rebounds and 1.8 steals per game and started in all 31 games.
 He was named Big 12 Defensive Player of the Year while also earning All-Defensive and third-team All-Big 12 accolades.
 On April 1, 2020, Garrett was named the Naismith Defensive Player of the Year Award winner.
 As a senior, he averaged 11 points, 4.6 rebounds, 3.7 assists and 1.6 steals per game.
 Garrett was named to the Second Team All-Big 12 and the Big 12 All-Defensive Team.
 On April 21, 2021, he declared for the 2021 NBA draft, forgoing his extra year of college eligibility.

 Professional career

 Miami Heat (2021–2022)

 After going undrafted in the 2021 NBA draft, Garrett joined the Miami Heat for the 2021 NBA Summer League.
 On September 2, 2021, he signed a two-way contract with the Heat.
 Under the terms of the deal, he split time between the Heat and their NBA G League affiliate, the Sioux Falls Skyforce.
 On January 16, 2022, Garrett was waived by the Heat.

 On July 16, 2022, Garrett re-signed with the Heat on a two-way contract.
 He was waived on October 13 after he fractured his wrist.

-Sioux Falls Skyforce (2022–present)
+Sioux Falls Skyforce (2022–2023)

 On October 24, 2022, Garrett rejoined the Sioux Falls Skyforce roster for training camp.

+Greensboro Swarm (2023–present)

+On September 26, 2023, Garrett signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga and the Champions League, but didn't play for them.
+On December 11, he joined the Greensboro Swarm.

+On September 11, 2024, Garrett signed with the Charlotte Hornets, but was waived on October 2.
+On October 27, he re-joined Greensboro.

+Charlotte Hornets (2025)

+On March 12, 2025, Garrett signed a 10-day contract with the Charlotte Hornets.
+However, when his contract expired on March 22, he was not re-signed by the team.